 Clik Clak, released as "Gear Works" in the USA, is a logic-based game created by the Italian studio Idea Software in 1992 for Amiga and Commodore 64.
 It was also ported to MS-DOS, Game Gear, and Game Boy.

 What matters is the game is incredibly addictive, and you won't be able to stop playing very soon once you have started.
-The difficulty progression is perfectly tuned, also thanks to the two little monsters that will appear and will try to sabotage your creations.
+The difficulty progression is perfectly tuned, thanks to the two little monsters that will appear and try to sabotage your creations.

-Maybe the graphics could have been better, ok, but if you are looking for some brilliant challenges for your brain, Gear Works is the game for you.
+Maybe the graphics could have been better, but if you are looking for some brilliant challenges for your brain, Gear Works is the game for you.

 Review by: Manu